THE NUTTY PROFESSOR (Theatrical Release USA 1963)

 Once Upon a Time in the West

 —classic from its opening to its ending scenes—deserves its permanent place in the home video collection.
 This western moved completely out of the usual B-grade status of western movies into an A-grade piece of entertainment.
 The film works on every level and completely earns the watch and money investment.
 Outstanding work.
 Bravo!
-Kudos to every person involved from the costuming, set design, makeup, sound effects.
+Kudos to every person involved from the costuming, set design, makeup, and sound effects departments.
 The cinematography is outstanding.
 The timing is perfect.
 No lack here.
 Very well-done work.

 Film Poster Courtesy of Google Images